 Of course, a "day" in Scripture does not always have to be equivalent to a thousand years.
 In fact, Isaiah 34:8, 61:2, and 63:4 all seem to indicate that the "day of vengeance" (or "day of wrath") will be a year in length.
 This makes complete sense, because what it implies is that the seventh (or "sabbatical") year of the 70th Week, of Daniel 9:27, will be set apart from the first six years.
 This is explained in my short commentary, The Seventh Year.

 SDAs acknowledge the importance of the seventh "day."
 I actually have had some of them email me, after reading that short commentary about the seventh year, and say that this makes more sense to them than anything they've heard before on that topic.
-This is not necessarily a testimony to the correctness of my view; it is just interesting to note.
+This is not necessarily a testimony to the accuracy of my view; it is just interesting to note.

 As such, I believe that God's terrible, but righteous, wrath and vengeance will be poured out upon the earth for a year of time, at the end of which Jesus' second advent back to earth will take place.
 This will be followed by the glorious Millennium, when Jesus and transformed believers will rule and reign "with an iron scepter" (Revelation 2:27, 12:5, 19:15), but also with benevolence and compassion, over mortal humans alive on this earth during that time.
 The earth definitely will not be devoid of people during the Millennium; everybody will not be co-habiting heaven at that time.